 The marketing and sale of Medicare plans are subject to numerous laws, regulations and guidelines at the federal and state level.
 The marketing and sale of Medicare Advantage and Medicare Part D prescription drug plans are principally regulated by the Centers for Medicare and Medicaid Services ("CMS").
 The marketing and sale of Medicare Supplement plans are principally regulated on a state-by-state basis by state departments of insurance.
 The laws and regulations applicable to the marketing and sale of Medicare plans are numerous, ambiguous and complex, and, particularly with respect to regulations and guidance issued by CMS for Medicare Advantage and Medicare Part D prescription drug plans, change frequently.
-The telephone calls on which we enroll individuals into Medicare Advantage and Medicare Part D prescription drug plans are required to be recorded.
-Health insurance companies audit these recordings for compliance and listen to them in connection with their investigation of complaints.
-In addition, Medicare eligible individuals may receive a special election period and the ability to change Medicare Advantage and Medicare Part D prescription drug plans outside the Medicare annual enrollment period in the event that the sale of the plan was not in accordance with CMS rules and guidelines.
+The telephone calls on which we enroll individuals into Medicare Advantage and Medicare Part D prescription drug plans, change frequently.
+The telephone calls on which we enroll individuals into Medicare Advantage and Medicare Part D prescription drug plans, change frequently.
+The telephone calls on which we enroll individuals into Medicare Advantage and Medicare Part D prescription drug plans outside the Medicare eligible individuals may receive a special election period and the ability to change Medicare Advantage and Medicare Part D prescription drug plans outside the Medicare annual enrollment period in the event that the sale of the plan was not in accordance with CMS rules and guidelines.
 Given CMS's scrutiny of Medicare product health insurance companies and the responsibility of the Insurance Company Partners for actions that we take, Insurance Company Partners may terminate our relationship with them or take other corrective action if our Medicare product sales, marketing and operations are not in compliance or give rise to too many complaints.
-The termination of our relationship with Insurance Company Partners for this reason would reduce the products we are able to offer, could result in the loss of commissions for past and future sales and would otherwise harm our business, results of operations and financial condition.
+The termination of our relationship with Insurance Company Partners for this reason would reduce the products we are able to offer, could result in the loss of commissions for past and future sales and would otherwise harm our business, results of operatio